Every business is different

 I initially did a free website health check.

 I was able to identify the cause of the gobbledegook issue – the original developer had used software which is no longer available.
-Unfortunately, this meant the content wasn’t salvageable, and so a full rebuild was required.
+Unfortunately, the problem wasn’t repairable, and so a full rebuild was required to get the site back up and running again.

-The company’s well established social media feeds had a wealth of information about their work – which provided excellent content for the new site, and amazing before and after shots that perfectly illustrated the great work the company does.
+The company’s well established social media feeds provided excellent content, including amazing before and after shots that perfectly illustrated the great work they do.

 A social media feed on the homepage was established to keep the content fresh, while keeping the rest of the site low maintenance for many years to come.